Folerpas/Precipitation/README.md

 7. **Cleaning Up**:
    The script deletes the raw NetCDF and optional PNG, keeping only the final GIF as the output.

-### Libraries and Dependencies

-- `netCDF4`: For reading NetCDF files.
-- `numpy`: For numerical calculations.
-- `matplotlib`: For plotting data.
-- `Basemap`: For map projections and geospatial visualizations.
-- `scipy`: For applying filters to identify local minima and maxima in the data.

-### Example Usage

-To run the script, simply execute it in a Python environment with the required libraries installed.
-It will automatically download the necessary WRF model data from the MeteoGalicia THREDDS server for the current day, generate the plots, and save the results in a GIF.